Implementation Guide

 User Proxy Token

-Another option is to use the Zus user proxy token endpoint to retrieve a Zus access token for a user in your builder via a machine-to-machine connection.
-This option requires additional setup by Zus, so please contact us if you are interested in this approach.
+Another option is to use the Zus user proxy token endpoint to retrieve a Zus access token for a user in your builder via a machine-to-machine (M2M) connection.
+This option also requires some additional setup by Zus, so please contact us if you are interested in this approach.

 Cross Builder Grants